 What Is a Bridge Loan?

-A bridge loan is a short-term loan that is designed to fund real estate transactions.
-Typical use of a bridge loan is an “acquire and improve” strategy in which a commercial developer uses the proceeds to purchase distressed property (or a property owned by a distressed borrower), and then improves that property.
-Once rehabilitated, the property can be flipped to another owner or can be retained for commercial rental income or owner occupancy.
+A bridge loan (BL) is a short-term loan for funding real estate transactions.
+Borrowers typically use bridge loans for an “acquire and improve” strategy.
+Here a commercial developer uses the proceeds to purchase a distressed property (or a property owned by a distressed borrower).
+Once rehabilitated, the owner can sell the property or retain it for commercial rental income or owner occupancy.

-As an interim loan, a commercial mortgage bridge loan provides financing until long-term arrangements can be made.
-A bridge loan differs from conventional construction loans, in that bridge loans are asset-based, with higher interest rates, shorter terms, and easier access.
+As an interim loan, a commercial mortgage bridge loan (CMBL) provides financing while the borrower waits for long-term arrangements.
+A bridge loan differs from conventional construction loans because bridge loans are asset-based.
+They also have higher interest rates, shorter terms, and easier access.

-Whereas construction loans are typically sourced from banks, a bridge loan is usually sourced from private money investment funds, private lenders.
-Assets America® arranges commercial mortgage bridge loans starting at $5 million.
-Since bridge loans require less documentation than conventional commercial loans, they are a good choice for opportunistic purchases that require quick closings.
+While banks typically source construction loans, a bridge loan usually comes from private money investment funds and private lenders.
+Assets America® arranges CMBLs starting at $5 million.
+Since BLs require less documentation than conventional commercial loans, they are a good choice for opportunistic purchases that require quick closings.

 Effective Use of a Bridge Loan

-To make the best use of short-term bridge financing, you’ll need a financial partner who is clued into your specific objectives; what you don’t need is a sales rep who’s trying to force your commercial financing project into a pre-defined underwriting box!
-Here at Assets America®, we represent our clients rather than one specific lender, meaning that we are free to formulate targeted commercial real estate loan transactions between you and our well-funded private and institutional capital sources.
-When speed and precision are vital, our second-to-none personal service and extremely high closure rate provides a monumental advantage.
+To make the best use of short-term bridge financing, you’ll need a financial partner who is clued into your specific objectives.
+What you don’t need is a sales rep who’s trying to force your commercial financing project into a pre-defined underwriting box.
+Here at Assets America®, we represent our clients rather than one specific lender.
+In other words, we are free to formulate targeted commercial real estate loan transactions between you and our well-funded private and institutional capital sources.
+When speed and precision are vital, our second-to-none personal service and extremely high closure rate provide a monumental advantage.

-Assets America® brokers high-end, commercial bridge loans for many types of properties, including, but certainly not limited to:
+We broker high-end, commercial bridge loans for many types of properties, including, but not limited to:

-The proceeds from a bridge loan can be put to work in various ways beyond construction.
-These can include acquisition, rehabilitation, stabilization, additions, higher occupancy rates, repurposing or other purposes.
-Raw land can be purchased with bridge loan funds as long as the land is to be improved (i.e., infrastructure, subdivision, etc.).
-Commercial mortgage bridge loans can also be applied to properties already owned by the borrower so that they can be improved and refinanced.
+You can use BL proceeds in various ways beyond construction.
+These include acquisition, rehabilitation, stabilization, additions, higher occupancy rates, repurposing or other purposes.
+You can purchase raw land with BL funds as long as the land will be improved (i.e., infrastructure, subdivision, etc.).
+Commercial mortgage bridge loans also apply to properties already owned by the borrower.
+Then the borrower can improve or refinance the property.

 Terms for Bridge Loans

-A bridge loan typically matures in 12 to 18 months, although longer terms are available for additional fees.
-Bridge loans are typically interest only with interest rates between about 8.99% to 14% (fixed or variable), and the typical lender origination fees for commercial mortgage bridge loans are usually 2% to 4%.
+A BL typically matures in 12 to 18 months, although longer terms are available for additional fees.
+Bridge financing is typically interest-only.
+Interest rates range between about 8.99% to 14% (fixed or variable), and the typical lender origination fees for commercial mortgage bridge loans are usually 2% to 4%.

-- Prepayment Penalties: Some commercial bridge loans have no prepayment penalties, while other lenders insist upon some sort of prepay penalty.
-Often, this can be a 6-12-month lock out, meaning that the borrower is obligated to pay 6 to 12 months of interest payments as a minimum, less the amount of interest already paid, for prepaying early.
-Alternatively, the prepayment penalty might be just a straight 1% to 2% of the remaining mortgage balance if prepaid within certain defined intervals.
+- Prepayment Penalties: Some CBLs have no prepayment penalties, while other lenders insist upon some sort of prepay penalty.
+Often, this can be a 6-12-month lockout.
+In other words, the borrower must pay 6 to 12 months of interest payments as a minimum, less the amount of interest already paid for prepaying early.
+Alternatively, the prepayment penalty can be a straight 1% to 2% of the remaining mortgage balance if prepaid within certain defined intervals.

-- Post-Rehab Valuations: Sometimes, the size of a bridge loan is determined by its post-rehab value.
-Otherwise, the loan size is based on the current value of the property.
+- Post-Rehab Valuations: Sometimes, the post-rehab value determines the size of a BL.
+Otherwise, the current value of the property determines the loan size.

-- Recourse/Non-Recourse: Some bridge loans are non-recourse with “bad-boy” carve-outs, that is, borrowers with a turbulent credit history may be required to submit to a recourse clause.
-However, in most cases, bridge loans are recourse.
+- Recourse/Non-Recourse: Some BLs are non-recourse with “bad-boy” carve-outs.
+In other words, borrowers with a turbulent credit history may have to submit to a recourse clause.
+However, BLs are recourse in most cases.

-- Reserves: Up-front reserves may be required for operating expense shortfalls, tenant improvements, leasing commissions, and other reasons.
-Ongoing reserves may be included for insurance, property taxes, and replacement of building components.
+- Reserves: Potential lenders may require up-front reserves for operating expense shortfalls, tenant improvements, leasing commissions, and other reasons.
+Ongoing reserves may become necessary for insurance, property taxes, and replacement of building components.

-- Security: A bridge loan typically requires a first mortgage lien and assignment of rents.
+- Security: A BL typically requires a first mortgage lien and assignment of rents.

-- Markets: Commercial mortgage bridge loans are available nationwide for primary and secondary Metropolitan Statistical Areas.
+- Markets: CMBLs are available nationwide for primary and secondary Metropolitan Statistical Areas.
 Tertiary markets are evaluated on a case-by-case basis.